Spring Byington: Marriage and engagement

 In 1909, Byington married Roy Chandler, the manager of the theater troupe with which she worked in Buenos Aires.
 They remained there until 1916, when Spring returned to New York to give birth to her first daughter, Phyllis Helene.
 Her second daughter, Lois Irene, was born in 1917.
 The couple divorced about 1920.
-Between then and the mid 1930s, she devoted her time to developing her career.
+Between then and the mid-1930s, she devoted her time to developing her career.

 In the late 1930s, Byington was engaged to be married to an Argentine industrialist.
 Following an engagement of a few years and several months, he died unexpectedly.
-Following this, she devoted her life to her career and family.
+She then devoted her life to her career and family.

 A number of Hollywood historians have claimed that Byington was a lesbian.
 Actress Marjorie Main's biographer Michelle Vogel has noted that Main and Byington were reported widely as having had a long-term relationship.
 When asked about Byington's sexual orientation, Main observed: "It's true, she didn't have much use for men."